Policies & Procedures

 Keys remain University property, entrusted to the individual keyholder for his or her exclusive use and should never be exchanged or loaned.
 No one has authority to produce, duplicate, or alter a University key, except the Physical Plant Office.
 Unauthorized use or duplication of a key is cause for disciplinary action, up to and including dismissal.

-An employee is responsible for reporting any lost or stolen keys immediately to his or her supervisor, the Campus Police Office, and the Employment and Benefits Office.
+An employee is responsible for reporting any lost or stolen keys immediately to his or her supervisor, the Campus Police Office, and the Department of Human Resources.
 When a key is lost or stolen, the employee must pay a replacement charge of $25.
 If the key is found after the $25 has been paid, the money will be refunded if the building and/or office was not re‑keyed as a result of the key loss.

-All keys must be returned to the Employment and Benefits Office during the termination clearance process or at the time of a job change, office relocation, or lock change.
+All keys must be returned to the Department of Human Resources during the termination clearance process or at the time of a job change, office relocation, or lock change.

 11.8.1 Display of Political Literature and Campaign Placards